How to build a website like Airbnb

 A sample profile page on a rental marketplace for a provider called Juho.
 Overlaid is a signup form with custom fields where Juho is creating their account.

-On traditional eCommerce marketplaces like eBay, location doesn't matter, as the products sold can be shipped worldwide.
+On traditional e-commerce marketplaces like eBay, location doesn’t matter, as the products sold can be shipped worldwide.
 On location-based marketplaces like Airbnb, the guest and host will need to meet for a transaction to succeed.
-Or at least the guest needs to be at the host's rental property physically.
+Or the guest at least needs to physically be at the host’s rental property.

 A search for bikes in Helsinki, Finland.
 Bubbles with the daily price show the location of each bike on a map.
 One bubble is opened to show a listing thumbnail with an image and title.
 Beneath the map, there are more listing thumbnails.